 - Lobectomy: Removal of the entire lobe of the lung that contains the cancerous tissue.
 This is the standard operation for most lung cancers.
 More than half of our lung resection operations are performed using minimally invasive techniques

 Mediastinal tumors are tumors that develop in the mediastinum -- the area of the chest that separates the lungs and contains the heart, aorta, esophagus and trachea.
 These tumors can be seen in the front (anterior), middle, or back (posterior) of the mediastinum.
 They form and grow in the thymic (thymoma), nerve (neural), lymphatic (lymphoma) or soft tissue.
-Although open surgery is sometimes necessary, our thoracic surgeons use VATS or robotic techniques to remove mediastinal tumors whenever possible. »Learn more about mediastinal tumors
+Although open surgery is sometimes necessary, our thoracic surgeons use VATS or robot-assisted techniques to remove mediastinal tumors whenever possible. »Learn more about mediastinal tumors

 - Achalasia, a disorder of the esophagus that makes it difficult to swallow food.